Gentri-flyer Sets Off Social Media Storm in Boyle Heights

 Sometime in the afternoon (I didn’t spot it til late), however, things took a turn.

-Memes of Moses Kagan, one of principals of Adaptive Realty, went up with an out-of-context (but, let’s face it, damning) quote about L.A.’s “horribly ugly” poorer streets and the pitchforks came out.
+Memes of Moses Kagan, one of the principals of Adaptive Realty, went up with an out-of-context (but, let’s face it, damning) quote about L.A.’s “horribly ugly” poorer streets and the pitchforks came out.
 All of his contact information was posted on it and people encouraged each other to pass it on, let him know how they felt about this impending invasion, or create their own memes.
 A select few volunteered to kick his ass.

 Meanwhile, Haffar was getting disturbing phone calls and emails.
 Some were threatening, she said, with one woman claiming they would “burn your shit down like the Watts Riots in ’92” and others telling her, a non-white person, that white people needed to “stay the fuck out of our neighborhood.”
 Guns even started appearing in a few Facebook posts, she said.